Last updated April 1, 2022.

 Pediatric vaccine providers are located across the state.
 Find a local pediatric provider by viewing the purple pins on the statewide vaccine provider map found on our vaccine finder page.

 Children age 5 years and older can get a COVID-19 vaccine.
 Vaccines are the strongest layer of protection we can offer children against COVID-19.
 While fewer children get severely ill with COVID-19 than adults, they still can get sick with the virus and spread it to other people.
 Some get sick enough to need hospitalization.
 Getting a COVID-19 vaccine can help your child stay healthy, keep them in school, and protect your family and community.
-In Colorado, as of January 2 2022, approximately 20% of cases are in the age group 0-19.

 The COVID-19 vaccine is free.
 You don’t need ID or insurance for you or your child to get vaccinated.